Calvin-CS/SkelScratch/README.md

 ***Installation Instructions***

 Plug your Kinect into your PC.
-Make sure your Kinect is plugged in to a USB 3.0 port.
+If you have a Kinect v2, make sure it is plugged in to a USB 3.0 port.
 Wait for Kinect driver to install.
 This may take a few minutes.

 SkelScratch exists in two parts: A server that reads from the Kinect, and a client that connects to the server in ScratchX.